vimal1986/MKY_ETL/README.md

 System Requirement

-Need python version >= 3.9
+Need python version >= 3.8

 Python Modules used in this project

 1. pyodbc
-    - Python module that makes accessing ODBC databases
+    - Python module that makes accessing ODBC databases(MSSQL)
 2. python-dotenv
     - Python-dotenv reads key-value pairs from a .env file and can set them as environment variables
 3. velebit-useful-logs